Oxford Latin

 History of the Latin Language

-Meum est propositum in taberna mori, ut sint vina proxima morientis ori
+Latin Text Meum est propositum in taberna mori, ut sint vina proxima morientis ori

 My plan is to die in a pub so that I'll have a drink close to my lips as I fade away